This page is my personal doodling of opinion, notes & thoughts

 SUPERSTITION SEARCH & RESCUE

 In 2009 our team was at its operational perfection in skills, professionalism, success and to our surprise recognition.
 We were Nationally accredited receiving attention from all over.
-Just to name a few we received a Proclamation honoring SSAR for our service and achievements from Jan Brewer, Volunteer Service Award from President Bush, #1 rescue team Lacy Peterson Foundation, County Public Safety award, over 2000 lives saved and many more.
-Requests were coming in from Good Morning America, the Katie Carrick Show, Discovery, NBC, ABC, TV, radio stations and magazines all over the world including a men’s edition.
+Just to name a few we received a Proclamation honoring SSAR for our service and achievements from Jan Brewer, Volunteer Service Award from President Bush, #1 rescue team Lacy Peterson Foundation, County Public Safety award, over 2000 lives saved, Lost Dutchman Days Grand Marshal and many more.
+Requests were coming in from Good Morning America, the Katie Carrick Show, Discovery, NBC, ABC, TV, radio stations and magazines all over the world.
 We even did a sizzle with the Outdoor Channel and they asked us for a 10 series contract which we didn’t have time for.
-We were not only the busiest but the most successful rescue team in the nation with a count of 160- 180 calls per year with 0 losses.
-We had a certified Rescue Dive Team, a Rescue 3 Swift Water Team, a DPS Helicopter Technical Team, Mountain Rescue Team, MT2 Man Tracking Team, Quad Team, Level 3 CERT Team and a Wild Fire Red Card Team.
-Medically our members all strived to be certified in WFR, EMT or Paramedic allowing us to treat fatal injuries, administer fluids and more.
+We were not only the busiest but the most successful rescue team in the nation with a count of 160- 180 calls per year with a 100% success rate.
+We had a certified Rescue Dive Team, a Rescue 3 Swift Water Team, a DPS Helicopter Technical Team, Mountain Rescue Team, MT2 Man Tracking Team, Quad Team, Level 3 CERT Team and a Wild Fire Red Card judi bola Team.
+Medically our members all strived to be certified in WFR, EMT or Paramedic allowing us to treat fatal injuries, administer fluids, oxygen and more.
 NASAR SAR Tech, NIMS ICS, ANSI SAR, NFPA, OSHA, MRA and others were our foundational standards.
-We worked with the USAF CAP, FBI, Boarder Patrol, Secret Service, Governor’s Office, PADI, AJPD and all Arizona County SAR teams when requested.
+We worked with the USAF CAP, FBI, Boarder Patrol, Secret Service, Governor’s Office, Core of Engineers, PADI, AJPD, and all Arizona County SAR teams when requested.

 BUILDING A ORGANIZATION:

 A couple years later with our team growing and our skill levels improving a new Range Officer was assigned.
-RO-M made it very difficult to retain members and to accomplish anything.
-Everything was about him and what he could gain from it.
+Deputy Brian-M made it very difficult to retain members and to accomplish anything.
+Everything was about him and what he could gain from our accomplishments.
 He had a huge power trip ego thing going on, treated people very poorly and squandered everything that he could.
-His thing is to insult everyone and everything around him to make himself feel mightier, this had my team all bickering and was difficult on moral.
-I was forced to protect our team from RO-M by keeping him away from the search scene and covering for him.
-I would tell him to stay home and I’d run the operations keeping him updated.
+His thing was to insult everyone and everything around him to make himself feel mightier, this had my team bickering at times and was difficult on moral.
+I was forced to protect our team from Deputy Brian M. by keeping him away from the search scene and covering for him.
+I would tell him to stay home, and I’d run the operations keeping him updated.
 For years he milked the county on time sheets, overtime claims and time off.
 Even under these conditions we continued to improve our skills and dedication to helping others.
-Sheriff Vanderpool and Sheriff Vasquez were both made aware of the RO-M problem and offered me coordinator positions but I had to many other responsibilities so I just dealt with it.
-I was told they didn’t know what to do because RO-B never worked patrol or any other positions.
-RO-M knowing this treated me as his enemy, always complaining and threatening but always quick to take credit and recognition for our successes.
-Around 2000 things improve when Pinal assigned another RO named P. He was born for back country operations, and he did his liaison duties very well.
-He was a little rough on our victims but he loved his job and supported us every way that he could.
+Sheriff Vanderpool and Sheriff Vasquez were both made aware of the Brian M. problem, and both offered me a paid coordinator position, but I had to many other responsibilities, so I just dealt with it.
+I was told they didn’t know what to do because Brian M. never worked patrol or any other positions in the department.
+Because of my good working relationship with the Sheriffs, Brain M. treated me as his enemy, always complaining and threatening but always quick to take credit and recognition for our successes.
+Around 2000 things improve when Pinal assigned another Deputy to SAR named Louie P. He was born for back country operations, and he did his liaison duties very well.
+He was a little rough on our victims but he loved his job and supported us in every way he could.

-The pride and brotherhood that Superstition Search & Rescue achieved will always be special and remembered by me.
-No matter the weather conditions or the calendar holiday when we paged out a 35 member team they all responded.
-Without question they all remained in the field for days, hot or cold and never complaining.
+The pride and brotherhood that Superstition Search & Rescue achieved will always be special and remembered by all.
+No matter the weather conditions or the calendar holiday when we paged out our 35 member team they all responded.
+Without question they all remained in the field for days, hot or cold while never complaining.
 Our needed gear weighing in at 35lbs was nothing compared to the extra gear they all voluntarily carried for our victims because they wanted to assure their comfort.
 With no air support these men and woman also carried in our rescue technical gear and medical gear.

 When Sheriff Babeu got elected he immediately attacked us because we did not endorse him for Sheriff.
-He went after our teams bank account and equipment stating it all belonged to him but due to warning by friends he failed.
-After several months of school yard bullying, attacks, lies, false charges, safety concerns, RO-M close call pointing his swat rifle at us and Chief Henrys threats to our board with a knife, we took a team vote and unanimously decided enough was enough and walked away.
+He went after our teams bank account and equipment stating it all belonged to him because he was Sheriff.
+After several months of school yard bullying, attacks, lies, false trumped up charges, safety, communication concerns and Sgt Brian M. pointing his swat rifle at us and Chief Henrys threats at a joint meeting while wheeling a knife at us, we took a team vote and unanimously decided enough was enough and walked away from a 30 years of successful and loyal service.
 My first responsibility as commander is the safety of my team.
 PCSO’s unprofessionalism, poor communication and safety concerns forced my hand.
-Sheriff Babeu then fired the deputies with SAR experience, eliminated the range officers positions and replaced them with 6 inexperienced deputies.
-Operations now for the first time fell on RO-M a man without a clue, a man I only seen twice in about five years.
+Sheriff Babeu then fired the deputies with SAR experience because they supported our team, eliminated their range officer positions and replaced them with 6 inexperienced deputies.
+Operations now for the first time fell on deputies without a clue.
 Five members of our team joined a small county k-9 team to create the new PCSO posse.
-They butchered our SOPs, dropped all standards and certifications, in-house trained themselves only to be identified to do “Basic SAR” as was told to me by DPS.
-Today none of the original SAR posse remain.
+They butchered our SOPs, dropped all standards and certifications, in-house trained themselves only to be identified as a “Basic SAR Unit”” as was told to me by DPS.
+I today don’t even know what that meant.
+Just a few years later none of the PCSO SAR posse remained.

-RO-M command proved to be horrifying .
+Sgt Brian M was soon appointed back in command which proved to be horrifying .
 It was very difficult to sit back and watch the failures of the sheriffs office and people dying.
-We had to accept going in after the other SAR teams gave up only to locate dead remains, and we did this usually within just a few hours.
-RO-M soon stepped away giving command to his new coordinators who were taught his bad leadership skills, his laziness, hatred for volunteers, poor search tactics and his arrogance that today has trickled down to his volunteers.
-In a effort to cover up their failures and incompetence PCSO went on a media campaign taking credit for our historical successes, releasing false statements, covering up their mistakes and attempting to discredit our team which also failed.
-In an attempt to make amends we started calling in the locations and information to assist PCSO find victims but never once did they thank us or acknowledge our assistance.
+We had to accept going in after them and other SAR teams only to locate dead remains, and we did this usually within just a few hours.
+Brian M was eventually removed for his failures.
+Babeu’s new coordinators were taught Brian M bad skill sets, laziness, hatred for volunteers, poor search tactics and arrogance that today has trickled down to the volunteers.
+In a effort to cover up their failures and incompetence PCSO went on a media campaign taking credit for our historical successes, releasing false statements, covering up their mistakes and attempting to discredit our team which failed.
+In an attempt to make amends and support PCSO we began calling in the locations and information to assist PCSO find victims but never once did they thank us or acknowledge our assistance.
 Sheriff Paul made many threats to arrest us if we did not stop our operations but our response was always the same “we do not need the Sheriffs permission to save lives”

 Victims are either vocal/mobile, vocal/not-mobile or not-vocal/not-mobile.
-Statistically 50% of all calls solve themselves before any rescuer can be notified.
+Statistically 50% of all calls solve themselves before any rescuer can be fielded.
 95% of the remainder callouts are what we call courtesy calls because little assistance is required.
-The remainder 5% requires manpower because its a extended search with 2% of these needing a trained and experienced SAR technical team.
+The remainder 5% requires more manpower because of an injury or its a extended search which needs a trained and experienced SAR team.

 THE DARK CLOUD:

-Sheriff Babeu as all evil leaders do surrounded himself with weak, incompetent and corrupt loyalists that were easily controlled.
-Prove your loyalty and make him look good or you will be replaced was his controlling force, I know this because it was demanded of me.
-To gain position and eat the table of Babeu you did what was asked and you looked away.
-The organized crime syndicate created will take years to uncover because they all enjoyed its fruits and pleasures.
+Sheriff Babeu as all evil leaders, surround themselves with weak, incompetent and corrupt loyalists that are easily controlled.
+His command had to prove their loyalty and make him look good or they were replaced was his controlling force, I know this because it was demanded of me.
+To gain position and eat at the table of Babeu you did what was asked and you looked away.
+This organized crime syndicate created will take years to uncover because they enjoyed its fruits and are all dirty now.
 Under this bad leadership and dark environment this administration controlled with threats and fear.
 All the good commanders of PCSO either quit, early retired or was fired.
 Sadly the patrol deputies, the good guys, the gun packing badge carrying men and woman that are licensed to protect us suffered under this hostile environment and in my opinion should all receive compensation.
-Deputies and employees that I knew and worked with avoided me because of fear of retaliation, they all were witness to one of their own being chastised and fired for being my friend.
+Deputies and employees that I knew and worked with avoided me because of fear of retaliation, they all were witness to one of their own being chastised and fired for only speaking supportive of us.
 This black cloud still remains over PCSO today.

-My experience is that Pinal wont change, my foresight is that with expanding cell phone coverage, improving cell triangulation, GPS technology and drones, that this new SAR thing no matter how limited it is,,,,, Is here to stay.
+My experience is that Pinal wont change anytime in the near future.
+My foresight is that with expanding cell phone coverage, improving cell triangulation, GPS technology, county operated helo’s and drones, that men on the ground are probably a thing of the past.

 FOR THE RECORD: